 GP National Appraiser Conference (NAC)

-All GP Appraisers meet annually at the National Appraiser Conference (NAC), usually taking place in June in mid-Wales.
+All GP Appraisers meet annually at the National Appraiser Conference (NAC), usually taking place in the Summer.
 The day-long event enables the Appraisers to network amongst the wider group and share learning often facilitated by professional speakers.
-Previous topics have included Tricky Situations, Burnout in Medicine, Motivational Interviewing and Negotiation Skills.
+Previous topics have included Tricky Situations, The Various Discriminatory Practices inside the Healthcare Services, Motivational Interviewing and Negotiation Skills.

-The agenda is compiled by 2 of our Appraiser Coordinators who consider ideas from their Appraisers and the wider office team.
+The agenda is compiled by two of our Appraisal Coordinators and the administrators within RSU, who consider ideas from the Appraisers and the wider office team.
 Invites are sent well in advance to maximise attendance and delegates are sent useful resources that were used during the event after its conclusion.
 On occasion, some of the information presented is adapted to produce online learning resources for our Appraisers.

 All Appraisers are invited to take part in a national quality assurance exercise reviewing the quality of appraisal outputs (the appraisal summary).